delta6626/365-days-of-code/README.md

 - Day 241 ✅: Set up initial state and boilerplate for fetching users based on search filters
 - Day 242 ✅: Continued building search functionality with backend functions, auth checks, and pro feature paywalling
 - Day 243 ✅: Implemented backend filtering logic for sending users based on search params, with pagination next
+- Day 244 ✅: Added pagination to the backend function for filtered users, with React Query infinite query planned on the frontend.

 ## 📌 Notes